mvolkmann/blog/src/swift/Concurrency.md

 can call functions that will run in the `MainActor` context, but they must call them asynchronously using `await` or `async let`.

-Async methods may run on a different queue, but the assignment of the result to a local variable will occur in the main queue.
+Async methods may run on a different thread, but the assignment of the result to a local variable will occur in the main thread.

 ## AsyncSequence